eu-digital-identity-wallet/av-web-verifier-ui/README.md

 This frontend is a minimal version of a verifier frontend, designed to make it easier for relying parties and to provide a simple illustration of how to use the verifier service.

 A more comprehensive and illustrative use case for a verifier can be found in the repository [Cinema](https://github.com/eu-digital-identity-wallet/av-verifier-frontend-cinema), which is based on a fictional cinema portal.

-## Disclaimer

-This is a first release of the software, developed solely for the purpose of demonstrating the business flow of the solution.
-It is not intended for production use and does not yet include the full set of functional, security, or integration features required for a live deployment.

-The current release provides only basic functionality, with several key features to be introduced in future versions.

-These planned features align with the requirements and methods described in the Age Verification Profile.

-This version should be considered a foundational prototype to support early testing, feedback, and integration discussions.

-**Important limitations:**
-- The release may be changed substantially over time and might introduce new features, change, or remove existing ones, potentially breaking compatibility with your existing code.
-- The release may contain errors, design flaws, or other problems that could cause system or other failures and data loss.
-- The release has reduced security, privacy, availability, and reliability standards relative to future releases.
-This could make the software slower, less reliable, or more vulnerable to attacks than mature software.
-- The release is not yet comprehensively documented.
-- Users of the software must perform sufficient engineering and additional testing to properly evaluate their application and determine whether any of the open-sourced components are suitable for use in that application.
-- We strongly recommend not putting this version of the software into production use.
-- Only the latest version of the software will be supported.

 ## Development